KJLambert/KJLambert/README.md

 - 🌱 I’m always learning uses of cloud technologies, API's, databases.
 Constantly learning.
 - 💞️ I’m open to collaborations.
 Primary experience in microbial genomics research.
 - 📫 I can be reached at klmbrt88@gmail.com
--  on a portfolio to include python, R, databases and SQL queries.
+- Working on a portfolio to include python, R, databases and SQL queries.
 Potentially expanding into lightweight applications.

 <!---
 KJLambert/KJLambert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.